viniciusdsv93/React-router/README.md

 -   Semantic HTML5 markup
 -   CSS custom properties
 -   JavaScript
+-   ReactJS

 ### What I learned

-In this project i could use JavaScript features and CSS to clone a Netflix home page, with a carousel to show the movies and series.
+In this project i could use the axios library to make HTTP requests from a fake API and navigate though it's data with the resources of the React-router-dom library.

 ## Author